-Serpentina began in 2005 with as a tribal duet in New York City with partners Joanne and Orkideh.
-When Orkideh emigrated to Canada in 2007, they parted ways amicably and she planned to create a tribal troupe in Toronto.
+Serpentina began in 2005 with as a tribal fusion duet in New York City with partners Joanne and Orkideh.
+When Orkideh emigrated to Canada in 2007, they parted ways amicably and she planned to create a troupe in Toronto.

 They frequently perform in Kensington Market during Pedestrian Sunday, but have also been a part of TedX at YorkU, the International Stage at the CNE, Funkasia at Pride, The Serpents’s Muse at Cues & Tattoos, and several editions of Mirage and Inversion.

 The current members of the Serpentina North Ensemble are dancers Elana, Sandy, and Kelly.